dmitrymatio/setupReactDocs/README.md

-# Report of how we finish our user guide:
+# Report of how we written our user guide:

-Editor:
+Editors:
 - Ruihao/Homer li
 - Dmitry Matiouchenko
 ---